A roadside stop during a family tour of the Lake District and Scotland August–September 1934.

 A mobile recruitment unit built by Hutchings of Winchester during the First World War

-In 1921, Hutchings produced the Lady Nimble, his first trailer caravan suitable for towing by car.
+In the early 1920s Hutchings produced his first trailer caravan suitable for towing by car.

 In addition to caravans, Bertram Hutchings also designed lightweight trailer tents such as the Tom Thumb.